Best nasi lemak in Singapore

 Mizzy Corner Nasi Lemak is one of the most popular stalls in Changi Village Hawker Centre, and for good reason.
 Their coconut milk-infused basmati rice pairs exceptionally well with the spicy-sweet sambal that is served on the side.
 Prices are affordable too, starting from $4 for Set D, which comes with mackerel otah, egg, and ikan bilis, or Set B, with its crispy fish fillet instead of the piquant otah.
 If price is not a concern, go for Set F ($6), which has juicy chicken drumstick to go with your coconut rice.

-Mizzy Corner Nasi Lemak is a halal-certified eatery.
+Mizzy Corner Nasi Lemak is not a halal-certified eatery but uses no pork or lard.

 3. Boon Lay Power Nasi Lemak